kirubeltadesse/presentation/slides.md

 ![](img/resume-upload-meme.jpg)

-Note:
-no cold email, no applicaiton that get anywhere
+^ no cold email, no applicaiton that get anywhere

 ---